k21971/EvilHack/doc/evilhack-changelog.md

 - Crafting traps, part 6: successfully creating/setting traps odds
 - Player gets the credit for monsters killed in a trap they made
 - Fix: issue with trap setting success odds
+- Fix: monsters could loot locked containers without opening them if the container was being carried